bgomberg/roboshield/userguide.md

 ### 6-pin Motor Headers

-The Roboshield support 6-pin Pololu motor headers.
+The Roboshield supports 6-pin Pololu motor headers.
 The motor connector should be plugged in with the Red wire towards the left side of the board (connected to pin A).
 The White wire should be connected to pin EB.

 Only 1 pin of the quadrature encoders are read by the software library (the EA pin) and only the rising edge of the pin is used in counting rotation.
 The EB pin is accessible via a solder hole to the right of the pin.